ImageMagick/Usage-Markdown/morphology/index.md

 The above technique can be applied to the Alpha Channel of a shape so as to properly 'feather' the object.

-For example here is a 10 pixel 'smoothed' feather around an shaped object.
+For example, here is a 10 pixel 'smoothed' feather around an shaped object.

 ~~~
  convert rose_orig.png \